Juan José Arévalo: Presidency

+Post-presidency

 Arévalo was succeeded by Jacobo Árbenz Guzmán, who continued the agrarian reform approach of Arévalo's government.
 Arévalo freely yielded succession to his presidency in 1951 to Jacobo Árbenz in the second democratic election in Guatemala's republican history.
 Following Árbenz's expulsion in 1954, open democracy would not return to a destabilized Guatemala for three decades.
 Arévalo went into voluntary exile in Mexico as a university professor and writer.
 In 1956, he would write a notable book called "The Shark and the Sardines," which attacked the United States Government and powerful American companies for their treatment of Latin America.
 "The Shark and the Sardines" would be endorsed by American sociologist C. Wright Mills in his 1961 book Listen Yankee!

-On 27 March 1963 he returned to his country to announce his candidacy for the November presidential elections.
-Dictator Miguel Ydígoras Fuentes, who, despite the firm opposition of the Kennedy administration, had pledged to oversee a free and open election in which Arévalo would participate, flew into exile to Nicaragua after he was deposed in a coup on 31 March 1963.
+On 27 March 1963, Arévalo returned to Guatemala to announce his candidacy for the November presidential elections.
+Dictator Miguel Ydígoras Fuentes, who (despite the firm opposition of the Kennedy administration) had pledged to oversee a free and open election in which Arévalo would participate, flew into exile to Nicaragua after he was deposed in a coup on 31 March 1963.
 Enrique Peralta Azurdia then seized power, and Arévalo fled the country again.

+Later years

-He would later return to Guatemala in the mid-1970s, and later held a meeting with civilian Guatemala President Vinicio Cerezo Arevalo hours after he inaugurated on 14 January 1986.
+Arévalo would return to Guatemala in the mid-1970s, and later held a meeting with civilian Guatemala President Vinicio Cerezo hours after he was inaugurated on 14 January 1986.
 During the meeting, Arévalo praised the transition from military to civilian rule and even stated that "The October revolution is going to have a second chapter," though these hopes would soon be dashed by persistent human rights abuses, an ineffectual civilian administration and deep economic problems.
 On 7 October 1990, Arévalo died in Guatemala City.